OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/role-resource-access-control-vmc.rst

 -  ``rbac``—Authentication is performed and access is granted based on role.

-   If you are using TF Ansible Deployer to provision Tungsten Fabric, set the value for AAA_MODE to rbac to enable RBAC by default.
+   If you are using OpenSDN Ansible Deployer to provision OpenSDN, set the value for AAA_MODE to rbac to enable RBAC by default.

    ::